Supreme Eiye Confraternity: Criminal activities

-Its initiation ceremonies include beatings and hazing, often requiring recruits to commit crimes such as armed robbery, "obligatory rapes", or physical attacks on faculty members.
+Its initiation ceremonies include beatings and hazing, often requiring recruits to commit crimes such as armed robbery, "obligatory rapes" of women associated with other confraternities, or physical attacks on university faculty members.
 Some former members claim they were kidnapped and forced to join during the group's celebrations.
+In August 2025, an individual reportedly died during one such initiation, resulting in one arrest.